You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 8. Scarecrows

-Scarecrows are a tried-and-true home remedy for scaring away certain garden pests, and they work well to deter groundhogs.
+Scarecrows are a reliable home remedy for keeping many garden pests away.
+They work well at deterring groundhogs.

-You can buy them pre-made or make your own out of an old t-shirt, some hay, and a wood frame.
+You can buy them pre-made or make your own.
 Just make sure you place your scarecrow in an area where the groundhogs are likely to see it.

 9. Apple Cider Vinegar

 You could also sprinkle apple cider vinegar near areas where groundhogs are a nuisance.
-It will get rid of them because they find the scent of it repulsive.
+Some gardeners believe its strong scent may help deter groundhogs.

 10. Castor Oil

 Put a little bit of castor oil on a cotton ball and place it near the entrance of the groundhog burrow.
-The smell will turn off the groundhog, and they will eventually leave.
+The smell may discourage the groundhog, and it may eventually move on.

-An even better method is to make a homemade groundhog repellent spray by mixing one part castor oil with three parts water.
+A more effective method is to make a homemade groundhog repellent spray by mixing 1 part castor oil with 3 parts water.
 Shake it up and spray it around the burrows.

 11. Hair Clippings

 Ask your friends and family if they’re willing to donate hair.
-You can also reach out to your local barbershop or salon.
+You can also contact your local barbershop or salon.

 Once you have a good supply of hair clippings, it’s time to start spreading them around the territory of the groundhogs.
-The scent may make groundhogs think humans are in the area.
+The scent may lead groundhogs to believe humans are nearby.

 12. Garlic

-Believe it or not, garlic is a natural woodchuck repellent.
+Believe it or not, garlic is a natural repellent for woodchucks.

-Just take a few cloves of garlic and crush them.
-Next, scatter it where the groundhogs are burrowing.
-It won’t kill them, but it will make them leave.
+Take a few cloves of garlic and crush them.
+Next, scatter the garlic where the groundhogs are burrowing.
+Its strong scent may discourage activity.

 Garlic repels certain animals because of its strong smell, and groundhogs are no exception.